swissmanu/rxjs-debugging-for-vscode/CONTRIBUTING.md

 1. Clone the repo and run `yarn` to install all dependencies.
 2. Open the repo in Visual Studio Code.
 3. Run the "extension: Build and Watch" task, which will continuously (re-)build the extension.
-4. Run the "Testbench: NodeJS" launch configuration.
+4. Run the "Testbench: NodeJS" launch configuration to open a new Visual Studio Code window, which:
-   This opens `packages/testbench-nodejs` as workspace of a new instance of Visual Studio Code, running the development version of the extension.
+   - loads the RxJS debugging extension in development mode, so you can use the debugger in the original Visual Studio Code window.
+   - uses  `packages/testbench-nodejs` as workspace, so you can test the RxJS debugging extension with a real example.

 ### Repository Structure